How do I migrate Applications Manager installed in one machine to a different machine?

 am.adminserver.port=<Admin Server SSL Port>

-2. Once you have added the parameters, start the Applications Manager service in the new machine.
+2. Once you complete the above mentioned steps, start the Applications Manager service in the new machine.

 3. Open APM's admin console and click on the Managed Server tab.
 A list of all Managed servers will be displayed.
 Click on edit option for the Managed server that you are migrating to a new machine and update the hostname and IP address of the same.

-1. To migrate a Admin Server, first install APM as a Admin edition in your new machine.
+1. To migrate an Admin Server, first install Applications Manager as a Admin edition in your new machine.

-2. Follow steps 4, 5 mentioned in the ''For migrating Professional Edition of APM'' section given above.
+2. Follow steps 4, 5, 6 mentioned in the ''Migrating Professional Edition of Applications Manager'' section given above.

 NOTES: